 Mediation in India Today

-The CPC (Amendment) Act, 1999, specifically included Mediation as an alternate method of dispute resolution, for conflicts that are of commercial, matrimonial, or contractual nature, between families, individuals, and/or businesses.
+The CPC (Amendment) Act, 1999, specifically included Mediation initiated by Courts, as an alternate method of dispute resolution, for conflicts that are of commercial, matrimonial, or contractual nature, between families, individuals, and/or businesses.

 Other Acts and Amendments to strengthen the role of Mediation include the Civil Procedure ADR and Mediation Rules 2003 of the Madras High Court; the Delhi Mediation and Conciliation Rules, 2004; and the Bombay High Court ADR Rules, 2006.